-This is one of those books that I read at speed, gobbled up greedily, feasting on the discovery that someone else has felt the exact way I have.
-Having now finished it, the danger is that the book goes straight back on the shelf (or perhaps I’ll give it away as I’m a little bit ashamed for purchasing a book like this in the first place).
-The Outcome?
-Anything learned is quickly forgotten.
+This is one of those books that I read at speed, gobbling greedily, feasting on the discovery that someone else has felt the way I do.
+The danger now is that the book goes straight back on the shelf and any useful Christian reflection is quickly forgotten.
+(I’ll probably give it away as I’m a little bit ashamed of purchasing a book like this in the first place.
+Who wants to admit that they’re a people pleaser?)

 Will you like me if….?

-Cotton describes liking yourself as coming to terms with who you are, foibles, failings, warts and weirdnesses.
+Cotton describes liking yourself as coming to terms with who you are – foibles, failings, warts and weirdnesses.
 A sort of being at ‘peace’.
-She seems partly to have achieved this in getting her message out of her system.
+She doesn’t sound at peace.
 She positively rages in parts of the narrative, swearing freely and telling those whose opinions bound and damaged her (largely media opinions) where to go.
 The urgency of her writing comes across in a short 267 page book with an attrition of chapters all beginning with ‘Will you like me if….?
 For example, if I behave, if I keep my mouth shut, if I don’t age etc. You get the idea.
 She felt so passionate about writing this book that she stopped midway through a fiction contract to sidetrack and pursue the project instead.

-I identified with almost everything she wrote, which just goes to show how universal a problem fear of man is, particularly for women.
-What do I have in common with a young, celebrity TV personality and writer?
+I identified with almost everything she wrote, which goes to show how universal a problem fear of man is, particularly for women.
+What do I have in common with a young celebrity TV personality and writer?
 Quite a lot as it turns out.
-We both worry about what others think of us and can be so consumed by it that a rapid descent into venomous and physically harmful self-loathing can set it.
-You don’t have to be famous or in the public eye to feel these things: anxious about how your face and body look as you age; afraid you’ll be thought too intense, too bubbly, too enthusiastic, not ‘cool’, not ‘successful’ (whatever that means), not ‘perfect’.
+We both worry about what others think of us and can be so consumed by it that a rapid descent into venomous and physically harmful self-loathing results.
+You don’t have to be famous or in the public eye to feel these things: anxious about how your face and body look as you age; afraid you’ll be thought too intense, too bubbly, too enthusiastic, not ‘cool’, not ‘successful’, not ‘perfect’.

 Thank you E. You have changed my life, woken me up and made me so happy.
 I love you.

-It seems that she has found a place of security in a relationship.
-A place where she can look back on her former self-destructiveness and serial-drivenness and finally rest in who she actually is.
+In a secure relationship she can look back on her former self-destructiveness and serial-drivenness and finally rest in who she actually is.
 She now likes herself.

 Often, something good can be turned and twisted, become distorted and demonised.
-Appropriate modesty becomes putting oneself down (for all manner of manipulative reasons).
-Discretion becomes fear of man.
-Humility becomes obsequiousness.
+Appropriate modesty becomes self-denigration; discretion becomes fear of man; humility becomes obsequiousness.

 A Christian indwelt by the Spirt of Christ is increasingly aware of his/her sin.
 This too is a good thing but again can become deranged and turn into an ungodly mental self-attack, or even physical self-harm.

 I was challenged by this book.
 Ferne Cotton has an excuse for her descent into this pit of people-pleasing.
 I don’t.
-I know my Heavenly Father has brought me out of the slimy pit and put my feet on solid ground.
-He has cleansed me body, mind and soul by His blood, He delights in His children, including me, down to the very hairs of their heads.
+As a Christian and because Jesus died for me I have an unbreakable and eternal relationship with my Heavenly Father who has brought me out of the slimy pit and put my feet on solid ground.
+He has cleansed me – body, mind and soul by His blood.
+He delights in His children, including me, down to the very hairs of their heads.

 You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
 Romans 5:6-8